Best Accredited Online Associate Degrees 2025

 Want more job opportunities, a higher salary, and a lower likelihood of unemployment?
 Earning a college degree is one of the best ways to improve your career prospects.

-With an associate degree, you’ll earn an average of $150 more per week than a high school graduate.
-Plus, your chances of unemployment drop by a third, according to May 2022 data from the Bureau of Labor Statistics (BLS).
+With an associate degree, you’ll earn an average of $159 more per week than a high school graduate.
+Plus, your chances of unemployment drop by a third, according to an April 2024 report from the Bureau of Labor Statistics (BLS).

 You can get those benefits in a way that suits your schedule when you earn your associate degree online.
 Want to know more?
 Keep reading to learn about the best online associate degrees.